Woutitit/woutitit.github.io/production/software.md

 Ctrl + T in playlist = timestamp
-Ctrl + G when selecting multiple patterns = merging (works both vertically and horizontally) Alt + Dragging (?) on velocity = normalizing notes on default velocity
+Ctrl + G when selecting multiple patterns = merging (works both vertically and horizontally) Ctrl + Alt + G Same as above but for automation clips Alt + Dragging (?) on velocity = normalizing notes on default velocity

 ### Troubleshoot